-If a student should have a complaint that cannot be resolved with their instructor, they may file a written complaint.
+If a student should have a complaint that cannot be resolved with their instructor, they may file a written complaint with the school first, but it is not required.
+The student may contact the Bureau for Private Postsecondary and Vocational Education at any time.
 The student may give the complaint to any personnel on staff.
 The complaint will then be given to the Director.
-They will be available Tuesday through Friday between 10:00 a.m. and 3:00 p.m.
+They will be available Monday through Friday between 10:00 a.m. and 3:00 p.m.
 The Director will investigate interview and review documents that may relate to the complaint.
 The facilities directors then will notify the student in writing of the complaint disposition.
 The complaint will be recorded, a summary of the complaint and its disposition, then logged in the complaint file.
 Any student that has been affected by the same or similar incidences will be provided a remedy.
 Any student that does not feel that their complaint has considered fairly and in a timely manner may appeal to: